How Many Years To Become a Doctor

 How long are doctors junior doctors?

-How long are you a junior doctor for depends largely on where you're planning to study and practise as a doctor.
-In the UK, you have to go through 2 years of foundation training and then you can either train to be a general practitioner (3 years) or decide to specialise (up to 8 years), meaning you can be a junior for up to 10 years.
-It's also very similar in the USA, Canada and Europe, where it can take anywhere from 3 to 10 years.
+How long you're a junior doctor depends largely on where you're planning to study and practise.
+In the UK, you have to go through 2 years of foundation training, and then you can either train to be a general practitioner (3 years) or decide to specialise (up to 8 years), meaning you can be a junior for up to 10 years.
+It's also very similar in the USA, Canada, and Europe, where it can take anywhere from 3 to 10 years.

-Generally, the question how long is a doctor a junior doctor can be answered with between 3 to 10 years.
+Generally, the question of how long a doctor is a junior doctor can be answered with between 3 to 10 years.

 “Health is the greatest of human blessings.”